jacquelinelala/jacquelinelala/README.md

 ### Hi there 👋
-🔭 I’m currently working on adversarial learning, especially face editing, which is an interesting field.
+🔭 I’m currently working on 3D face reconstruction, face editing, etc.

 You may visit my [website](http://xinyizhang.tech) for furthur information.
 <!--